db-gb/DataStreamSketches/documentation/heavy_hitters.md

 ### get_heavy_hitters
 Returns a dictionary of all the heavy-hitters that have appeared in the stream so far along with an estimated count for each.
-(NOTE: the estimated count is a very poor estimate and is useful mostly for comparing heavy-hitters relative to one another).

 For example,
 ```python